thundra-io/merloc/examples/sam/python/sam-app-debug/README.md

 # sam-app-debug

-- "npm i -g merloc-cli" install merloc-local to your computer.
+- "npm i -g merloc-cli" install merloc-cli to your computer.

 - "MERLOC_BROKER_URL: <YOUR_MERLOC_BROKER_URL>" set it into template.yml.